samaparicio/samaparicio.github.io/_posts/2017-12-09-bluetooth-neopixels.md

 ## Control

-Open the Bluefruit LE app, select your blue fruit and connect.
-Then go into Control.
+Open the Bluefruit LE app ([Android](https://play.google.com/store/apps/details?id=com.adafruit.bluefruit.le.connect&hl=en) or [iOS](https://itunes.apple.com/us/app/adafruit-bluefruit-le-connect/id830125974?mt=8_)), select your bluefruit and connect.
+Then go into
+Control.

 You can then pick a color with the color picker or use the Control Pad to play